 SOME (So Others May Eat) - The organization hosts holiday gatherings for program participants and volunteers assist with preparing and serving meals, games, and decorations.

 Thanksgiving dinner baskets are assembled to feed struggling families.
 Volunteers can also host food drives during the holidays and throughout the year.
 On Thanksgiving Day, SOME holds its annual Trot for Hunger beginning at 8:30 a.m. at West Potomac Park in Washington, DC.
-The 5K fun run and family walk benefits programs for homeless women, children and men.
+The 5K fun run and family walk benefits programs for homeless women, children, and men.

 Food and Friends - This organization provides meals to support men, women, and children living with HIV/AIDS, cancer, and other life-challenging illnesses.
 Volunteers assemble and deliver Thanksgiving meals.
-In November, Food and Friends sponsors Slice of Life, a program that sells thousands of pies for Thanksgiving to collect funds that support thousands of local residents battling life-challenging illnesses.
+In November, Food and Friends sponsor Slice of Life, a program that sells thousands of pies for Thanksgiving to collect funds that support thousands of local residents battling life-challenging illnesses.

 Capital Area Food Bank - This is the largest, public nonprofit hunger and nutrition education resource in the region.
 Make a monetary donation or help the Brown Bag program deliver Thanksgiving food baskets to needy senior citizens.

 The Capital Area Food Bank teams up with WHUR-FM – Howard University Radio at Food2Feed to help feed those struggling with hunger in the DC region for Thanksgiving.
-A day long broadcast from Woodrow Wilson Plaza at the Ronald Reagan Building promotes the event.
+A day-long broadcast from Woodrow Wilson Plaza at the Ronald Reagan Building promotes the event.